Queensland Cultural Centre: Construction and completion

 The design development, documentation, and multifaceted construction program for the entire complex were led by Roman Pavlyshyn, Director of Construction at the Ministry of Public Works.
 Pavlyshyn had previously overseen the site selection and managed the competition for the Queensland Art Gallery.
-The cultural center was to continue the Department of Public Works' tradition of constructing buildings of high quality design, materials and construction throughout the state.
+The cultural centre was to continue the Department of Public Works' tradition of constructing buildings of high quality design, materials and construction throughout the state.

 The funding of the QCC came entirely from the government-owned Golden Casket.
 The revenue derived from the Golden Casket was effectively "freed up" from health funding after Medicare was introduced by the Whitlam government.
 Annual revenues of $4 million at the time were to fund construction of the QCC over 10 years.
 By the early 1980s, the effects of inflation had driven costs up to $175 million.
 Under Hielscher's leadership, the Queensland Treasury sought other ways to raise revenue.
 In response, Instant Scratch-Its and midweek lotteries were introduced in Queensland.
 This successful increase in gaming revenue allowed the QCC to be built at no additional cost to the state budget and without going into debt.

-The construction of the cultural center was a complex undertaking and involved a multi-faceted program that spanned 11 years and involved thousands of workers, from the design office to the on-site laborers.
+The construction of the cultural centre was a complex undertaking and involved a multi-faceted program that spanned 11 years and involved thousands of workers, from the design office to the on-site laborers.
 Pavlyshyn managed Phases One, Two and Three through completion and the start of Phase Four before retiring in July 1985.
 With so many contractors and suppliers involved, quality control was a critical factor in a successful outcome.
-For example, the consistent quality of the concrete finish was achieved by securing a guaranteed supply of the principal materials, South Australian white cement, Stradbroke Island sand and Pine River aggregates, for the duration of the project and the strict control of color and mix for each contract.
+For example, the consistent quality of the concrete finish was achieved by securing a guaranteed supply of the principal materials, South Australian white cement, Stradbroke Island sand and Pine River aggregates, for the duration of the project and the strict control of colour and mix for each contract.

 The program began with the construction of the Art Gallery, the most developed building design.
 The first phase also included underground parking for the gallery and museum, and the central services building at the corner of Gray and Peel streets.
 Contractor Graham Evans & Co. began construction in March 1977 and the Art Gallery was officially opened by Prime Minister Joh Bjelke-Petersen on June 21, 1982.